jncraton/architecture-cpsc2420/lectures/08-microcode-protection-modes.md

 Processor Modes
 ---------------

-- Allow the process to change how instructions are handled
+- Change how instructions are handled
 - Some instructions may be unavailable
 - Some memory ranges may be unavailable
 - Other privileges may be adjusted